felimomo/Walleye-Revised-Paper/fisheries.md

 For example, in a standard  age-structured model, many small fish can have the same total biomass as a few large fish.
 Unsurprisingly, managers might prescribe different management actions  in  these different situations (see similar arguments in @hilborn2002dark).
 Dimensionality problems such as this makes it difficult to specify policies to test *a priori*.
-While complexity due to age-structure makes it difficult to specify effective policies *a priori*, it also implies that managers have access to more information than total biomass in some situations—-—this additional information can be useful for informing harvesting decisions.
+While complexity due to age-structure makes it difficult to specify effective policies *a priori*, it also implies that managers have access to more information than total biomass in some situations---this additional information can be useful for informing harvesting decisions.
 For instance, knowing the mean fish weight in addition to total stock biomass could help the manager distinguish a population with many small fish from one with a population composed of mainly large fish.
 Sources of additional information could be especially useful for managing fisheries with complex population dynamics.